35 Frugal Living Tips with a Big Impact

 Additional Frugal Living Tips to Try

 Just because these frugal living tips with a big impact worked for me doesn’t mean they apply to everyone.
-There are still a ton of other ideas that we can try with some time and effort.
+There are still a ton of other creative ways that we can try to save with some time and effort.

 Even though this is a frugal living blog, not every frugal family tip will work for you.
 However, you should always be on the lookout for new ways to save money (and get down with your super frugal self!).
 Whether it is reviewing your insurance policies once a year, or contacting customer service to see where you can cut costs, it’s not a “once and done” kind of thing.

 For us, I have some new year goals set to find additional ways to save money.
 Some of them include: